Comp-Labs/Google-Docs/README.md

 # Google Docs
 **Google Docs is an Online Word Processor Developed by Google.
-Google Docs' Design and Features are better from Free Office such as OpenOffice, LibreOffice etc. This is an app that contains full suite of Google Docs, Sheets, and Slides for Windows, macOS, and Linux.**
+Better Design and Features compared to Free Office such as OpenOffice, LibreOffice etc. This is an app that contains full suite of Google Docs, Sheets, and Slides for Windows, macOS, and Linux.**

 ## Features
+- Freemium Software - Absolutely Free Software with Premium Features
 - Google Docs, Sheets, and Slides included.
 - Powerful and filled with features such as Microsoft Office
 - Compatible with Linux!
 (Microsoft Office is not compatible with Linux.)